First Agent Setup

 Launch the Agent

-Section titled “Launch the Agent”From the Forge agent list, click on your agent’s card and then click Launch.
+Pick your Memory bundle (or accept the one the agent already has), optionally pick an Identity bundle for credentials, and click Launch.
 A new agent pane opens in your workspace.

 The agent pane shows: